Schwarber, Realmuto go deep vs Musgrove in Phils' 6-2 win – KION546

 Musgrove (8-1) saw his ERA rise from 1.59, which had been second-lowest in the majors, to 2.12.
 The big right-hander from suburban El Cajon was activated from the COVID-19 injured list earlier in the day.
 He had been placed on the list last Friday, a day after throwing seven strong innings in a victory at the Chicago Cubs.

+“We hit some balls hard,” Schwarber said.
+“The guy’s a good pitcher.
+He’s got the stuff and he’s got four or five pitches; two really-plus breaking balls.
+We were able to capitalize on some mistakes.
+We threw some good at-bats together and that’s how you’re going to beat guys like that.

+“I’ve seen him for quite a while going back to his Pittsburgh days,” Schwarber added.
+“It’s always been good stuff.
+I’m not shocked by the year that he’s having, but it was obviously really nice to go out there and beat him.”

-Musgrove cruised through four hitless innings before Odubel Herrera hit an RBI single to tie the game at 1.
+Musgrove cruised through four hitless innings before an RBI single by Odubel Herrera tied it at 1.

+The Phillies then jumped all over Musgrove in the sixth, including two long balls that barely got out of Petco Park.

 Musgrove allowed six runs and seven hits in six innings, with only one strikeout and a walk.
 It was the first time this year he’s allowed more than two earned runs.